 But these cultural sources are merely where the Soundsuits start.
-Where they end up is a place beyond masquerade, where the body is engulfed and transformed altogether.
+Where they end up is a place beyond masguerade, where the body is engulfed and transformed altogether.
 Some look like burgas patched together from crocheted rugs, others like long tongues of human hair dyed electric yellow and blue.
 Cave has made Soundsuits from faux fur, woven rattan, clustered yarn dolls and metal toys projecting from long rods to form a nimbus of haywire antennas.
 A number of them are topped by something like giant tuba heads-funnels making a silent cry, like the mouth in Edvard Munch's The Scream.

 Munch's painting, with its bellow of anguish, is an apt point of reference for Cave's work.
 He made his first Soundsuit in response to the 1991 beating of Rodney King by Los Angeles police officers.
 At the time, he had just moved to Chicago and taken a job teaching at the School of the Art Institute of Chicago, where he now heads the graduate fashion program.
 "That incident was so traumatic for me.
 It flipped everything upside down," he says.
 "But art has been my savior.
 I was able somehow to translate those emotions."
 The endless video loop of the King beating drove Cave to thoughts about humiliation and response, silence and outrage.
-Having long worked with found materials, he started to realize how the most humble stuff-the fallen tree twigs and moved around, he discovered the Boise Art Museum.
-In October he it made noise-a whirring clatter. will open a big show in Lille, France, "I started to think about the role of protest," he recalls.
+Having long worked with found materials, he started to realize how the most humble stuff-the fallen tree twigs

+"I started to think about the role of protest," he recalls.
 "In order to be as wall and video works. heard, you've got to speak louder.
-I thought about the body as an alarm one of six boys.
-His father, a factory system that could go off any second."
+I system that could go off any second."

-Since then, Cave has produced over 500 Soundsuits, incorporate retary at the University of Missouri. ing everything from dyed feathers As a kid, he entertained himself and sequins to plastic bags and pipe cleaners-much of the material scavenged from thrift stores and flea markets.
+Since then, Cave has produced ing everything from dyed feathers As a kid, he entertained himself and sequins to plastic bags and pipe cleaners-much of the material scavenged from thrift stores and flea markets.
 Almost all of them were made to be worn during some kind of performance: a circle dance in a plaza, a movement piece in a gallery, an outdoor parade.
-For a new work called Heard, Cave is pairing 60 people in 30 horsey Soundsuits to gallop around and sticks he saw everywhere on the ground-could be woven into a symbolic body armor.
-By cutting the sticks into three-inch lengths and wiring them to a handmade undergarment, he produced a kind of Abominable Snowman silhouette on which thousands of the sticks hung loosely like bristling fur.
-It seemed like a defensive image, "a kind of outerwear to protect my spirit," he says.
-But it had an aggressive feel too, projecting "the power within the black male, that intimidation and scariness.'
+For a new work called Heard, Cave is pairing 60 people in 30 horsey Soundsuits to gallop around and moved around, he discovered the Boise Art Museum.
+In October he it made noise-a whirring clatter. will open a big show in Lille, France, featuring some 50 Soundsuits as well